IDCI-Consulting/StepBundle/Resources/doc/presentation.md

 )
 ```

-The condidional path is a path that reach different steps according to conditions.
+The conditional path is a path that reaches different steps according to conditions.

 ```php
 ->addPath(
     'conditional_destination',